 Thank you.

-Um and then I thought, okay, that's kind of strange.
+And then I thought, okay, that's kind of strange.

-And then the second thing I noticed that really caught me was who doesn't go to the hospital after they pass out.
+And then the second thing I noticed that really caught me was, who doesn't go to the hospital after they pass out?

 You know, we're not talking just about deep vein thrombosis, but deep brain venal cerebral thrombosis.

-This was not a one-time experience for that staff.
+This was not a one-time experience.

 I think that's all true.

-I think everybody knew what their role was, including the Secret Service, and and I'm not I'm not in any way criticizing what they did.
+I think everybody knew what their role was, including the Secret Service.

-Obviously she was being held up as she was walking over to the car.
+Obviously, she was being held up as she was walking over to the car.

-She stood there, was obviously losing her balance and her step, another person came over, she was being held up from both sides, and then she couldn't hold it any longer and collapsed, boom, down.
+She was being held up from both sides, and then she couldn't hold it any longer and collapsed.

-And so that is a serious, significant real health emergency.
+And so that is a serious, significant, real health emergency.

 And the idea that she's not going to see a doctor makes zero sense to anybody that I know.